 Are there any new, creative ways to offer your products and services through a digital forum?
 Online instructional videos and livestreaming product shows are some ideas.
 As the coronavirus remains unpredictable, remain prepared for the possibility of another covid-19 surge and the return to more restricted ways of business.

-Instead of in-person sales meetings with clients and prospects, make sure you are well-suited for tele-sales meetings through Zoom or another online meeting platform.
+Instead of in-person sales meetings with clients and prospects, make sure you are well-suited for tele-sales meetings through an online meeting platform.
 Because clients love the convenience of digital meetings, don’t anticipate a 100% return to face-to-face selling as restrictions ease.

 For businesses with storefronts, continue to offer convenient pickup and delivery options.
 Your competition certainly will!
 If you own a restaurant, have you compared using delivery services to in-house delivery?
 By utilizing your own employees for delivery, you maintain a better control on quality service and customer costs, while extending employment options for loyal employees.